innovationmerge/DailyCodeHub2020/README.md

 Day 75 - Raspberry Pi | C Hello world program execution from Raspberry Pi 3 Model B

 Day 76 - Raspberry Pi | C++ Hello world program execution from Raspberry Pi 3 Model B

+Day 77 - Python | program to convert tuple to list with UPPERCASE using List Comprehension

+Day 78 - Python | Python program to apply conditional statement in List Comprehensions

+Day 79 - Python | Python program to use function in List Comprehensions

+Day 80 - Python | Python program to replace map() with List Comprehension

+Day 81 - Python | Python program to convert tuple to list with UPPERCASE using NESTED List Comprehensions

+Day 82 - Python | Python program to convert tuple to list with UPPERCASE Generate unique elements using NESTED SET List Comprehensions

+Day 83 - Python | Python program to convert tuple to list with UPPERCASE Generate word count using NESTED List Comprehensions